-We use hazardous materials in our business.
+()We use hazardous materials in our business.
 Any claims relating to improper handling, storage or disposal of these materials could be time consuming and costly.

-Our research and development processes involve the controlled storage, use and disposal of hazardous materials, biological hazardous materials and minor amounts of low-level radioactive compounds.
+Our research and development processes involve the controlled storage, use and disposal of hazardous materials, biological materials and minor amounts of low-level radioactive compounds.
 Our hazardous materials include certain compressed gases, flammable liquids, acids and bases, and other toxic compounds.
 We are subject to federal, state and local regulations governing the use, manufacture, storage, handling and disposal of materials and waste products.
-Although we believe that our safety procedures for handling and disposing of these hazardous materials comply with the standards prescribed by law and regulation, the risk of accidental contamination or injury from hazardous materials cannot be completely eliminated.
-In the event of an accident, we could be held liable for any damages that result.
-We have insurance that covers our use of hazardous materials with the following coverage limits: up to \$25,000 per occurrence for losses related to the release of bio-contaminants, \$1 million per occurrence for losses from refrigerant contamination and \$25,000 per occurrence for losses from radioactive contamination.
+Although we believe that our safety procedures for handling and disposing of these hazardous materials comply with the standards prescribed by law and regulation, the risk of accidental contamination or injury from hazardous materials with the following coverage limits: up to \$25,000 per occurrence for losses related to the release of bio-contaminants, \$1 million per occurrence for losses from radioactive contamination.
 Any liability could exceed the limits or fall outside the coverage of our insurance.
 We could incur significant costs to comply with current or future environmental laws and regulations.

-(\)We may have significant product liability exposure.
+()We may have significant product liability exposure.

 We face an inherent business risk of exposure to product liability and other claims in the event that our technologies or products are alleged to have caused harm.
 We also have potential liability for products manufactured by us on a contract basis for third parties.
 Although we currently maintain product liability insurance in the amount of \$10 million in the aggregate plus additional coverage specific to the foreign countries where our clinical trials are being conducted, this insurance coverage may not be sufficient, and we may not be able to obtain sufficient coverage in the future at a reasonable cost.
-Our inability to obtain product liability insurance at an acceptable cost or to otherwise protect against potential product liability claims could prevent or inhibit the commercialization of any products developed by us or our collaborators, or our ability to manufacture products for third parties.
+Our inability to obtain product liability insurance an acceptable cost or to otherwise protect against potential product liability claims could prevent or inhibit the commercialization of any products developed by us or our collaborators, or our ability to manufacture products for third parties.
 If we are sued for any injury caused by our technologies or products, or by third-party products that we manufacture, our liability could exceed our insurance coverage and total assets.

-(\)Negative conditions in the global credit markets may impair the liquidity of a portion of our investment portfolio.
+()Negative conditions in the global credit markets may impair the liquidity of a portion of our investment portfolio.

 Our investment securities consist of high-grade auction rate securities, corporate debt securities and government agency securities.
-As of March 31, 2008, our long-term investments included \$8.6 million of high-grade (AAA rated) auction rate securities secured by municipal bonds and student loans.
+As of June 30, 2008, our long-term investments included (at par value) \$6.6 million of high-grade (AA or AAA rated) auction rate securities secured by municipal bonds and student loans.
 Our auction rate securities are debt instruments with a long-term maturity and with an interest rate that is reset in short intervals through auctions.
 The recent conditions in the global credit markets have prevented some investors from liquidating their holdings of auction rate securities because the amount of securities submitted for sale has exceeded the amount of purchase orders for such securities.
 If there is insufficient demand for the securities at the time of an auction, the auction may not be completed and the interest rates may be reset to predetermined higher rates.
 When auctions for these securities fail, the investments may not be readily convertible to cash until a future auction of these investments is successful or they are redeemed or mature.